grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 We monitored the core nodes more closely and tried to replicate the issue by running an equal number of Spark jobs to the total number of jobs processed by failed clusters.
 In our test,we monitored the core node directly, meaning we connected tothe node and monitored it with tools such as iostat and iotop.

 We noticed that after a while the Spark jobs’ logs were using a considerable amount of the HDFS resources.
-We checked the defaults [configuration in EMR for ‘spark-defaults.confs’](https://www.google.com/url?q=https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-configure.html&sa=D&ust=1547713139930000)and tweaked the original configuration with:
+We checked the defaults [configuration in EMR for ‘spark-defaults.confs’](https://www.google.com/url?q=https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-configure.html&sa=D&ust=1547713139930000) and tweaked the original configuration with:

 {